YameenMalik/sui-coin-deployment/README.md

 - **TreasuryCap:** This is the id/address of the treasury capability object.
 This is particular to our coin contract, not all contracts have a treasury cap.
 Upon deployment of the coin contract, we transfer the treasury cap object to the deployer.
 This can be later transfer by the deployer to some other account if need be.
 Only the holder of treasury cap object can mint/burn coins.
 - **CoinMetadata:** This is the id/address of the coin metadata object.
 This is particular to the our coin contract.
 This is a shared object that contains the meta data of our coin like its symbol, name and description.

+Other then these objects, you need to be aware of the type of your deployed coin.
+This is important as your coin is known by its type on-chain.
+The type of a coin is composed of 1) the package id/address 2) the module name 3) Name of the coin.
+These three are combined to make a coin type which looks like this: `<pkg_address>::<module>::<CoinSymbol>`.

 ### Deployment
 In order to deploy the coin contract first navigate to the directory containing the `Move.toml` and `sources/` of the contract.
 Once at the right path, you can publish the contract to Sui chain using `sui client publish --json`.
 The `--json` is optional but it returns the output of a transaction in json format that you can later easily go through.
 Inside the JSON, you can see the objects that were mutated during the contract deployment:
 ```